smarandatasmoc/country-explorer/README.md

 - **Backend / Database**: Supabase for authentication, storage, and CRUD entity.
 - **APIs**: REST Countries API for country information and search.
 - **Deployment**: Vercel for hosting the web app.
-- **Version Control and Project Management**: GitHub repository, GitHub kanban board for tracking issues and progress.

 ---